erikandersson96/portfolio-project-five/README.md

 * [GitHub](https://github.com) (link): GitHub is used to store all data from the project after it has been pushed using the `git add . | git commit -m "message here" | git push` command in the GitPod terminal.

-* [GitPod](https://www.gitpod.io) (link): I used `GitPod` as my `IDE` that stands for `An integrated development environment (IDE) is a software for building applications that combines common developer tools into a single graphical user interface (GUI)`.
+* [GitPod](https://www.gitpod.io) (link): I used `GitPod` as my `IDE` which stands for `An integrated development environment (IDE) is a software for building applications that combines common developer tools into a single graphical user interface (GUI)`.
 You can read more about this [here](https://www.gitpod.io/blog/gitpod-launch) (link).

 * `Git`: This is used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-Incase someting unexpected happens to your gitpod workspace, everything is committed to your GitHub repository.
+In case something unexpected happens to your gitpod workspace, everything is committed to your GitHub repository.

 * [Heroku](https://www.heroku.com) (link): Heroku is a container-based cloud Platform as a Service `(PaaS)`.
 Developers use Heroku to deploy, manage, and scale modern apps.

 * [ElephantSQL](https://www.elephantsql.com/) (link): I used ElephantSQL as my database for this project since Heroku has become a paid service only.

-* [LucidChart](https://www.lucidchart.com/pages/) (link): Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, logic and more.
-To get a better visual understanding about how an application work.
+* [LucidChart](https://www.lucidchart.com/pages/) (link): Lucidchart is an intelligent diagramming application that empowers teams to clarify complexity, logic, and more.
+To get a better visual understanding of how an application work.

-* [PEP8ci](https://pep8ci.herokuapp.com/) (link): Is a validation tool that was used to validate my python code.
+* [PEP8ci](https://pep8ci.herokuapp.com/) (link): This is a validation tool that was used to validate my python code.

 * [Techsini](https://techsini.com/multi-mockup/index.php) (link).
 Used to create the mockup image.

 * [Font Awesome](https://fontawesome.com/) (link).
 Was used to add icons for my social media links.

 * [Pair Fonts](https://pairfonts.com/) (link).
-I used Pair Fonts to add custome fonts for the aesthetic and UX purposes.
+I used Pair Fonts to add custom fonts for aesthetic and UX purposes.

 * [Balsamiq](https://balsamiq.com/) (link).
 Balsamiq was used to create my wireframe for my design process.

-* [dbdiagram](https://dbdiagram.io/home) (link). dbdiagram was used to create my database schema before I started to code my project.
+* [dbdiagram](https://dbdiagram.io/home) (link).
+DB diagram was used to create my database schema before I started to code my project.

 * [Trello](https://trello.com/) (link).
 Trello was used for creating my board for mapping my user stories in this project.

 * [Favicon](https://favicon.io/) (link).
-Favicon was used to create the little icon that is showing in the browser adress bar to make the user experience more professional for the website.
+Favicon was used to create the little icon that is showing in the browser address bar to make the user experience more professional for the website.

 * [Stripe](https://stripe.com/) (link).
-Stripe was used for my checkout functionality in this project so visitors and users can make successfull payments at the store.
+Stripe was used for my checkout functionality in this project so visitors and users can make successful payments at the store.

 * [Mailchimp](https://mailchimp.com/) (link).
 Mailchimp was used for my newsletter.

 * [Unsplash](https://unsplash.com/) (link).
-Unsplash was used for downloading all of the products images and hero image on the home page.
+Unsplash was used for downloading all of the product images/blog images, and the hero image.

 ---